Often considered a winter crop, kale thrives in cooler temperatures. It will continue to produce after the first frost and can even withstand snow.

 Push two seeds into a hole ½ inch deep per plant and water well.
 If two seedlings appear, remove the weakest looking sprout.

-As the time to replant outside nears, begin placing the plants outside to the get used to the temperatures, leaving plants a little longer every day, eventually leaving them out overnight.
+As the time to replant outside nears, begin placing the seedlings outside to get used to the temperatures, leaving them a little longer every day, eventually leaving them out overnight.

 If the soil where the kale will grow doesn’t drain well, add compost, manure, or peat moss before planting.
 When puddles remain after watering, the soil is not draining properly.